pudo-attic/grano-elasticsearch/README.rst

 Configuration
 -------------

-By default, ``grano-elasticsearch`` will deploy itself and add its endpoint to the ``grano`` API.
+When enabled, ``grano-elasticsearch`` will deploy itself and add its endpoint to the ``grano`` API.
 To specify the name of the ElasticSearch index, you can set the ``ES_INDEX`` setting in your ``grano`` configuration file.
 If no index name is specified, the application's name (``APP_NAME``) will be used.